 Our dedicated volunteers As ever, the number of people keen to volunteer with the National Park is fantastic.
 This year our volunteers gave more than 11,000 hours to support the delivery of the National Park Partnership Plan outcomes.
 Involving volunteers in the work of the National Park not only gives our volunteers an opportunity to develop an increased understanding and awareness of the National Park Authority and what we do, but also to give something back to an area they love.
 We have around 150 volunteers registered with half focussed on visitor engagement through their role as Volunteer Rangers, the others focussed on conservation tasks.
+150 VOLUNTEERS

 Helping everyone to make the most of the Park The National Park works in partnership with DeafBlind Scotland to support their members to climb Conic Hill annually.
 It's one of the most iconic hills in Scotland standing 350 feet over Loch Lomond and sitting on the highland boundary fault.
 Conic Hill is steep in sections, covers rough terrain and narrow paths and includes a number of steps.
 The climb normally takes a good hour with spectacular views of Loch Lomond as a reward.
 In 2014 a group from DeafBlind Scotland set themselves a massive challenge to conquer Conic Hill.
 What made the achievement even more special was that all of the members have dual sensory loss affecting communication, mobility and intake of information making the simplest of steps challenging.
 The group were joined by specialist communicators, guide and hearing dogs and National Park Rangers who helped them step by step up the hill to the summit.
 Information was also provided to the climbers in Braille, Moon, an alternative form of tactile communication, large print and audio.
-All of the information in the National Park Visitor Centre, Balmaha is available in Braille, Moon, audio, British Sign Language and large print making it accessible.
+DeafBlind Scotland is delighted to have offered DeafBlind people the opportunity to take on the walk up Conic hill.
+This was not an easy task for our members given their sensory impairment.
+It is hoped that the challenge will inspire other deafblind people to get out and about and enjoy Loch Lomond & The Trossachs National Park.
+DeafBlind people can spend many hours isolated in their own homes as a result of their sensory impairments, however I am always inspired by their determination to take on new challenges.
+Suzanne Abbate, Operations Manager with DeafBlind Scotland All of the information in the National Park Visitor Centre, Balmaha is available in Braille, Moon, audio, British Sign Language and large print making it accessible.
 The interpretive panels have also been translated into a number of other languages, enabling more visitors to engage with the National Park.